MicrosoftDocs/azure-docs/articles/azure-arc/servers/manage-vm-extensions.md

 ## Next steps

+* Troubleshooting information can be found in the [Troubleshoot VM extensions guide](troubleshoot-vm-extensions.md).

-- Learn how to manage your machine using [Azure Policy](../../governance/policy/overview.md), for such things as VM [guest configuration](../../governance/policy/concepts/guest-configuration.md), verifying the machine is reporting to the expected Log Analytics workspace, enable monitoring with [Azure Monitor with VMs](../../azure-monitor/insights/vminsights-enable-policy.md), and much more.
+* Learn how to manage your machine using [Azure Policy](../../governance/policy/overview.md), for such things as VM [guest configuration](../../governance/policy/concepts/guest-configuration.md), verifying the machine is reporting to the expected Log Analytics workspace, enable monitoring with [Azure Monitor with VMs](../../azure-monitor/insights/vminsights-enable-policy.md), and much more.

-- Learn more about [the [Log Analytics agent]](../../azure-monitor/platform/log-analytics-agent.md).
+* Learn more about [the [Log Analytics agent]](../../azure-monitor/platform/log-analytics-agent.md).
 The Log Analytics agent for Windows and Linux is required when you want to collect operating system and workload monitoring data, manage it using Automation runbooks or features like Update Management, or use other Azure services like [Azure Security Center](../../security-center/security-center-intro.md).